RoseSecurity/Red-Teaming-TTPs/Windows.md

 ## BITS Jobs and Downloads

+Windows includes the Background Intelligent Transfer Service (BITS), which facilitates file transfers via HTTP and SMB. `bitsadmin` and PowerShell cmdlets are available to manage these transfers, but they can be abused to download and execute malicious payloads on a compromised host, requiring Administrator privileges.

 Starting with creating a job named “winupdatejob”, then we add the payload file in the job that we just created.

 ```